PirateBoot/NSFW/README.md

-# ⚠️ Advisory & Legal Warning: Educational Use Only

-This repository contains **advanced cybersecurity techniques and tooling** related to:
+This repository contains **cybersecurity techniques and tooling** related to:

 - Fileless malware simulation
 - Living-Off-the-Land Binaries (LOLBins)